Alkaloid: History

 Friedrich Sertürner, the German chemist who first isolated morphine from opium.

 Alkaloid-containing plants have been used by humans since ancient times for therapeutic and recreational purposes.
 For example, medicinal plants have been known in Mesopotamia from about 2000 BC.
 The Odyssey of Homer referred to a gift given to Helen by the Egyptian queen, a drug bringing oblivion.
 It is believed that the gift was an opium-containing drug.
 A Chinese book on houseplants written in 1st–3rd centuries BC mentioned a medical use of ephedra and opium poppies.
 Also, coca leaves have been used by Indigenous South Americans since ancient times.

 Extracts from plants containing toxic alkaloids, such as aconitine and tubocurarine, were used since antiquity for poisoning arrows.

 Studies of alkaloids began in the 19th century.
 In 1804, the German chemist Friedrich Sertürner isolated from opium a "soporific principle" (principium somniferum), which he called "morphium", referring to Morpheus, the Greek god of dreams; in German and some other Central-European languages, this is still the name of the drug.
 The term "morphine", used in English and French, was given by the French physicist Joseph Louis Gay-Lussac.

 A significant contribution to the chemistry of alkaloids in the early years of its development was made by the French researchers Pierre Joseph Pelletier and Joseph Bienaimé Caventou, who discovered quinine (1820) and strychnine (1818).
 Several other alkaloids were discovered around that time, including xanthine (1817), atropine (1819), caffeine (1820), coniine (1827), nicotine (1828), colchicine (1833), sparteine (1851), and cocaine (1860).
 The development of the chemistry of alkaloids was accelerated by the emergence of spectroscopic and chromatographic methods in the 20th century, so that by 2008 more than 12,000 alkaloids had been identified.

 The first complete synthesis of an alkaloid was achieved in 1886 by the German chemist Albert Ladenburg.
 He produced coniine by reacting 2-methylpyridine with acetaldehyde and reducing the resulting 2-propenyl pyridine with sodium.

 Bufotenin, an alkaloid from some toads, contains an indole core, and is produced in living organisms from the amino acid tryptophan.

 Classifications

-The nicotine molecule contains both pyridine (left) and pyrrolidine rings (right).
+The nicotine molecule contains both pyridine (left) and pyrrolidine (right) rings.

 Compared with most other classes of natural compounds, alkaloids are characterized by a great structural diversity.
 There is no uniform classification.
 Initially, when knowledge of chemical structures was lacking, botanical classification of the source plants was relied on.
 This classification is now considered obsolete.

-More recent classifications are based on similarity of the carbon skeleton (e.g., indole-, isoquinoline-, and pyridine-like) or biochemical precursor (ornithine, lysine, tyrosine, tryptophan, etc.).
+More recent classifications are based on similarity of the carbon skeleton (e.g., indole-, isoquinoline-, and pyridine-like) or biochemical precursor (ornithine, lysine, tyrosine, tryptophan).
 However, they require compromises in borderline cases; for example, nicotine contains a pyridine fragment from nicotinamide and a pyrrolidine part from ornithine and therefore can be assigned to both classes.

 Alkaloids are often divided into the following major groups: